What is "The Amazon Effect"?

 As a result of this increased demand, supply chains are having to focus on efficiency and end-to-end traceability.
 (To learn more about end-to-end traceability, sign up to our exclusive webinar hosted for HERE Technologies and Sigfox) Only with a focus on the areas to increase efficiency and reduced costs, can companies hope to compete with giants such as Amazon.

 Amazon is at the forefront of the technology revolution when it comes to supply chains.
 One example of this is the focus on pursuing patents relating to drone technology.
-This ranges from to airborne .
+This ranges from responsive drones to airborne fulfillment centres.

 They have also invested heavily in AI e-commerce tools, such as those created to detect trends and potential recommendation fluctuations.
 Even investing in simple chatbot AI can play a huge part in staying in the game.
 The reach of amazon’s influence in terms of technology can be seen across the supply chain world, with global organisations increasing investment to stay competitive.